 And this month the Kansas Supreme Court has ruled the law, which caps non-economic damages at $250,000 is not unconstitutional and can stand.
 In its decision, the Court held that the law, enacted in 1988, remains an adequate remedy despite the fact that the sum of money is not worth as much as it had been two decades ago.
 In its opinion, the court noted that while the cap does restrict the common law right to compensation for damages, the legislature “has substituted an adequate statutory remedy for the modification of the individual rights at issue.”
 “We hold that it is “reasonably conceivable” … that imposing a limit on non-economic damages furthers the objective of reducing and stabilizing insurance premiums by providing predictability and eliminating the possibility of large non-economic damages awards,” the majority wrote.
 Two justices were in descent.

-, virginia supreme court
+Tags: illinois supreme court